Ren-Ryan-Li/Ren-Ryan-Li.github.io/_pages/about.md

   - /about.html
 ---

+&nbsp;
-< "_Research is like a walking journey, always on the road, always exploring, and always embracing discoveries with passion and curiosity._"
+> "_Research is like a walking journey, always on the road, always exploring, and always embracing discoveries with passion and curiosity._"